 This research just shows us that it’s important to take care of your emotional health while trying to get pregnant.
 Most women worry and stress about pregnancy–that is okay!
 But, learning tools to manage your stress levels is important during this time.

-Did you have a miscarriage, silent miscarriage or terminal prenatal diagnosis?
+Did you have a miscarriage, silent miscarriage, or terminal prenatal diagnosis?

 Your dreams were starting to come true.
 You had a positive pregnancy test.
 You started to dream about the future.
 Your prayers were answered.
 Only to be dashed by the grief that comes with the loss of a baby.
 The loss of your dreams for that child.
 The loss of the dream of being that child’s mother.
 You are exhausted.
 Maybe you’re obsessively reviewing every food you ate, or activity you did, secretly wondering if somehow this was your fault?
 You know these things happen to many women, but it feels like you’re the only one.

-We know, because we have been there.
+We know because we’ve been there.

 You may benefit from therapy if you are experiencing any of these common signs of depression: